openvswitch/ovs/Documentation/intro/install/dpdk.rst

   present, it will be necessary to upgrade your kernel or build a custom kernel with these flags enabled.

-Detailed system requirements can be found at `DPDK requirements`_, while more detailed install information can be found in the `advanced installation guide
+..
+TODO(stephenfin): drag the below information in from dpdk-advanced

-<INSTALL.DPDK-ADVANCED.rst>`__.
+Detailed system requirements can be found at `DPDK requirements`_, while more detailed install information can be found in :doc:`dpdk-advanced`.

 .. _DPDK supported NIC: http://dpdk.org/doc/nics
 .. _DPDK requirements: http://dpdk.org/doc/guides/linux_gsg/sys_reqs.html